IMCM-OX/interactive-analysis-terra/README.md

 This repository and associated files is meant for a toy demo for Interactive Analysis on Terra.Bio cloud platform.

-NOTE: It DOES NOT cover nor teach how methodically perform an analysis, but it acts as "cookbook" of best practices to easy your pain while working interactively on Terra; specifically
+NOTE: It DOES NOT cover nor teach how to methodically perform an analysis, but it acts as "cookbook" of best practices to ease your pain while working interactively on Terra; specifically:-

-- Files/code organization
+- Files/code organization.
-- Data handling and organization
+- Data handling and organization.
 - Associated output handling and archiving/storage.
-- Version control and collaboration
+- Version control and collaboration.

 # Contents